 - Brain injuries resulting from a head trauma

-The work for supported volunteers will depend on their ability, preference and the ongoing work needed by TFS.
-The type of work that people can do is:
+Additionally work for supported volunteers depends on their abilities, preference and the ongoing work needed to TFS.
+Here is a list of type of work that people can do:

 - Sanding and varnishing